0xB10C/ofac-sanctioned-digital-currency-addresses/README.md

 [1]: https://home.treasury.gov/policy-issues/financial-sanctions/specially-designated-nationals-and-blocked-persons-list-sdn-human-readable-lists
 [2]: https://www.treasury.gov/ofac/downloads/sanctions/1.0/sdn_advanced.xml

-As of May 2023 the SDN list covers the following assets:
+As of December 2023 the tool covers the following assets.
+There might be assets on the SDN list that aren't covered yet.
+These can be found by grepping for "Digital Currency Address" on the `sdn_advanced.xml` file.
+Feel free to submit an issue or pull-request adding assets.

 - XBT (Bitcoin)
 - ETH (Ethereum)
 - XMR (Monero)